Healing Hatred – Spiritual Counselling in Situations of Conflict

 Years of violent conflict and the fear it engenders have left both Israelis and Palestinians emotionally and spiritually traumatized.
 Hatred of the ‘Other’ is regarded as a normal response to the ongoing situation.
 The growing racism within Israeli society is one example of the fallout of the distress engendered by the second intifada.
 On the Palestinian side, a sense of disillusionment with the leadership and the profound feeling of futility as the sides fail to show any sign of progress have led to a growing rejection of engagement with Israelis.
 Each side is increasingly isolated and embittered and this in turn only leads to the creation of further suspicion and fear.

-Over the last few years the Rossing Center has partnered with the Hebrew Union College – Jewish Institute of Religion and the Holy Land Trust in Bethlehem to develop a language and practice, both literal and figurative, of pastoral care based on understanding of the religious component of health and healing, to help address the deep trauma experienced by Israelis and Palestinians of all faiths and of all backgrounds, as a result of living in an ongoing situation of violent conflict.
+Beginning in 2013, the Rossing Center partnered with the Hebrew Union College – Jewish Institute of Religion and the Holy Land Trust in Bethlehem to develop a language and practice, both literal and figurative, of pastoral care based on understanding of the religious component of health and healing, to help address the deep trauma experienced by Israelis and Palestinians of all faiths and of all backgrounds, as a result of living in an ongoing situation of violent conflict.
 Building on years of working in the field of interreligious dialogue, bringing together Israelis and Palestinians, Jews, Christians and Muslims, working with religious leaders, educators, women, youth and young adults, the Rossing Center and HLT have become aware of the need for a deeper level of dialogue and a more spiritual plane of healing for both individuals and society as a whole.
 One of the core pillars of the Holy Land Trust is the need for healing for both Palestinian and Israeli societies alike, both traumatized by the years of violent conflict.

 There are three main differences between our new model and other dialogue practices: